-A nursing pillow isn’t a regular bed pillow, which is usually quite soft, and not the right shape for feeding the baby.
+A nursing pillow isn’t a regular bed roller, which is usually quite soft, and not the right shape for feeding the baby.
 The best nursing pillows are quite firm, which is comfortable for positioning the baby.
 They are generally rounded enough to snuggle against your abs.
-Believe it or not, a nursing pillow will encourage proper breastfeeding position that will be comfy both for a baby and a mother.
-You place a pillow on your lap and then place a baby on the pillow.
+Believe it or not, a nursing roller will encourage proper breastfeeding position that will be comfy both for a baby and a mother.
+You place a pillow on your lap and then place a baby on the product.
 In this way, the baby is elevated enough, and you don’t need to lean forward.
 And you know, some babies are eager to nurse for hours on end, so the proper position will help you avoid back, arms and neck pains.

-Besides, when a baby is placed high enough on the pillow, she can latch your breast correctly and thus establish a good milk supply.
+Besides, when a baby is placed high enough on the product, she can latch your breast correctly and thus establish a good milk supply.
 It will prevent some common breastfeeding problems such as sore nipples or your baby not getting enough milk.

 Who Needs a Nursing Pillow?

 You will meet mothers who support using a breastfeeding pillow, as well as those who are against it and had some unpleasant experiences using it.
-The necessity of using a pillow is individual for every woman, so you need to weigh all pros and cons and make a decision of whether you need one or not.
+The necessity of using a product is individual for every woman, so you need to weigh all pros and cons and make a decision of whether you need one or not.
 And if at any time during your breastfeeding period you will change your opinion, it is not a problem either!

 So, one of the concerns of using a breastfeeding pillow is that the baby will be placed too high on your lap and thus she will not be able to latch properly.
-This will lead to sore nipples and restless baby.
+This will lead to sore nipples and a restless baby.
 If this is the case with you, then the best way to use a nursing pillow is by propping it behind your back for support.
 Alternatively, you can use a pillow to support your arm after the baby has latched.

-There are also some safety concerns about using a baby feeding pillow.
+There are also some safety concerns about using a baby feeding roller.
 When a mother is exhausted (which is often the case with newborns), she can droop forward unconsciously while feeding and thus suffocate the baby because there isn’t enough space for her to move.

 Nevertheless, if your breastfeeding is going well with the pillow, and both you and the baby enjoy it, then there is no need to dump it.
-As the baby grows, popping a pillow under the baby may put her in a too high position, and this will be uncomfortable for both of you.
-If your baby starts fussing during feeding times, this might be a sign that the pillow is not helping anymore.
+As the baby grows, popping a product under the baby may put her in a too high position, and this will be uncomfortable for both of you.
+If your baby starts fussing during feeding times, this might be a sign that the roller is not helping anymore.

-With very young babies, however, a nursing pillow might be one of the most essential items you need to have.
+With very young babies, however, a nursing roller might be one of the most essential items you need to have.
 Small babies literally spend hours breastfeeding every day and your arms, back and neck will be sore and in pain, if you are not in a proper sitting position.
-A feeding pillow is virtually a lifesaver in this case.
+A feeding roller is virtually a lifesaver in this case.
 The main thing is that you won’t have to lean forward, and you will be able to sit comfortably throughout the whole process.
 A baby pillow will make a mom’s life so much easier, especially in this period when your baby is small, and you have so many things to do and adapt to many changes in your life.
 Anything that can be at least a little help is essential to keep you sane and happy.

 How to Choose a Nursing Pillow That Will Be the Best for You?

 When choosing a breastfeeding pillow, you need to pay attention to several factors, because you will spend hours nursing.
 In fact, breastfeeding is a lot like a workout, and it requires physical endurance.
 Therefore, good support is imperative.
-So, here are a few things you need to consider when choosing a nursing pillow.
+So, here are a few things you need to consider when choosing a nursing roller.

-The size of a pillow – Some mothers prefer compact pillows that are easy to carry around.
+The size of a pillow – Some mothers prefer compact rollers that are easy to carry around.
 Others want their babies to have a wider spot to lie on.
 And of course, the twin nursing pillow is different from the one that is for a single baby.
 Consider the fact that your baby will be growing very fast, so a bigger pillow is recommended.

 A good fit – It is essential that the pillow will fit you, so if there is a chance you should try different pillows on before purchasing.
-The pillow needs to fit comfortably around your waist and not move around when the baby is breastfeeding.
+The product needs to fit comfortably around your waist and not move around when the baby is breastfeeding.
 The baby needs to be positioned at the height of your nipple.

 Shape and firmness – A baby needs to have a perfect position for feeding: her neck should be straight, and she needs to face your breast.
 So, a pillow that is too low or too high is not a good option.
 Some mothers prefer curved softer pillows and some like firmer flatter ones.
 This depends on the feeding position that you like and also on your body type.
 Breastfeeding pillows come in a variety of shapes: crescent, ‘o’ or ‘c’.
 The ‘c’ shape provides adequate support for both of your arms.
 ‘O’ – shaped pillows wrap around your entire body.
 Crescent-shaped pillows wrap around one side, and it is not a good option for smaller women because they tend to curve behind the back of a chair or sofa.

 Price – The price factor is always important, especially with a newborn baby, when you have to buy many items that you didn’t need before.
 The average price of a feeding pillow is $25-50.
 If you need a pillow for twins, the cost will be around $100.
-And of course, organic pillows will cost more.
+And of course, organic rollers will cost more.
 The amount of money you are willing to invest will also depend on how long you are planning to breastfeed.

-Strap or belt – You need to decide if you want the pillow to be strapped around your waist so you could wear it around the house, or whether you want the pillow to fall off after the feeding without having to unstrap it.
+Strap or belt – You need to decide if you want the roller to be strapped around your waist so you could wear it around the house, or whether you want the pillow to fall off after the feeding without having to unstrap it.
 There are pillows with a buckle system, with a one-sided latch system or with a Velcro strap.

 Washability – Some pillows can be wiped easily, and some come with a removable slipcover that can be washed in a washing machine.
 You can also buy several slipcovers and interchange them.
 If both the inside of a pillow and the cover can be cleaned, then this is the best choice.
 Babies are prone to spills and spit-ups, so you will have to wash the pillow quite often.

-Style and design – There are a lot of fabrics that you can choose from: prints, solid colors or two-sided pillows with different patterns on both sides.
-You can a pick your favorite color or some slipcover that will be color coordinated with the style of your nursery.
+Style and design – There are a lot of fabrics that you can choose from: prints, solid colors or two-sided products with different patterns on both sides.
+You can pick your favorite color or some slipcover that will be color coordinated with the style of your nursery.
 Also, pay attention to the quality of the cover.
 Some of them are made of polyester and don’t breathe well, which will make both you and your baby sweaty.
 Some covers cannot be machine dried because they will shrink.
 Pay attention to these details when picking a breastfeeding pillow.

 Types of Fillings for Breastfeeding Pillows

-When purchasing a nursing pillow, it is important to pay attention both to what is inside the pillow as well as its outside cover.
+When purchasing a nursing roller, it is important to pay attention both to what is inside the pillow as well as its outside cover.
 The filling of the pillow determines its price, durability and how breathable it is.
 The most popular filling materials are the following:

 Polystyrene balls – This is a light, soft material that will make the pillow comfortable to use.
 The advantage of a pillow filled with polystyrene balls is that it repeats the shape of a baby’s body.

 Spelt – This is an organic filling that provides the best breathability.
 One of the disadvantages though is its high maintenance cost.
-And if you or your baby are prone to allergies, it is better not to use such pillows.
+And if you or your baby are prone to allergies, it is better not to use such products.

 Buckwheat husk – This is another natural filling that breathes well and adapts to a baby’s body.
 However, it cannot be washed; you can only shake it out or vacuum.
 Besides, the buckwheat filling makes noise that might scare very small babies.

-EPS-beads – This is an excellent filler for nursing pillows.
+EPS-beads – This is an excellent filler for nursing rollers.
 It is anti-allergic, hygienic, durable and doesn’t cost much.
 It is very light and transports both moisture and heat.
 The beads equally distribute within the pillow and provide excellent support.

 Hollofayber – This is an efficient, inexpensive material that is also environmentally friendly.
 The disadvantage is that it loses its form quickly, so if you prefer this material, you would have to buy several pillows.

 Sintepon – This is a cheap material, which is its advantage.
 However, it compresses and springs and thus will not allow you to relax completely.
-A nursing pillow cover can be made from organic cotton or synthetic polyester.
+A nursing roller cover can be made from organic cotton or synthetic polyester.
 Cotton is probably the best material choice as far as the combination of price and quality goes.

 How to Use a Nursing Pillow?